concretelabs/milkdud/README.md

 milkdud -t http://yourtracker.com/announce/?id=secret /path/to/music
 ```

-Notes:
+Torrent Notes:
+* all torrents are private by default
 * generating a torrent can take a very long time depending on how large your music library is and the speed of your hardware.
-* all torrents are private by default
+* the torrent root folder name is always "music"

 ## Building